-9.1.1 Authentication and generic parameters
+8.1.1 Authentication and generic parameters

 The public project API is available without authentication, though unauthenticated requests are heavily throttled (by default to 100 requests per day), so it is recommended to use authentication.
-The authentication uses a token, which you can get in your profile.
+The authentication is using token, which you can get in your profile.
 Use it in the Authorization header: